mvolkmann/blog/src/smalltalk/01-overview.md

 Smalltalk is OOP done right."

-Today Smalltalk is still used by the financial industry, manufacturers, utilities, transportation, and academia.
+Today Smalltalk is still used by the financial industry, manufacturing, utilities, transportation, and academia.

 The entire syntax of Smalltalk can be demonstrated on a post card.